-Grades: 9 (Basha AMS only), 10,
+Grades: 9 (Basha AMS only), 10, 11, 12 Full Year 1 Credit

-11, 12 Prerequisite: Biology or Honors Biology Fee Required
+Prerequisite: Biology or Honors Biology May be offered for Dual Credit

 This course is designed to introduce students to the scientific concepts and laboratory research techniques currently used in the field of biotechnology.
 Students will develop laboratory skills, critical thinking, and communication skills currently used in the industry.
 After completing this course, students will have the necessary skills to transition to an entry-level biotech position.
 Biotechnology I areas of study include: DNA & protein structure, function and analysis, bioethics and careers in biotechnology.
 Leadership skills are enhanced through HOSA: Future Health Professionals.
 This course will satisfy 1 Biological Lab Science credit for Arizona university entrance requirements.